- Career Center

 The prize is subsidized travel, accommodation and registration for the next iHEA Congress to present the paper in a Student Prize Special Organized Session chaired by the iHEA President, or Chair of the Prize Committee; a cash prize; and the offer (if the author wishes, and the paper is unpublished) of potential fast track publication in Health Economics, subject to Editorial approval.
 The papers in 2nd and 3rd place each receive a cash prize and free registration for (but not travel or other costs for attending) the next iHEA Congress.
 They are also invited to give brief presentations at the iHEA Congress Student Prize Special Organized Session.

-Call for Nominations for the 2018 Student Paper Prize
+Nominations for the 2018 Student Paper Prize are now closed

 Most recent prize winners